 Filing of E-Rate Paperwork for Funding Year 2014-2015

 The IEN is preparing for the 2014-15 E-Rate filing for the Idaho Education Network consortium.
-We are requesting school districts complete the necessary documents and return them by February 24, 2014 to meet the federal filing deadline in March.
+We are requesting school districts complete the necessary documents and return them this week to meet the federal filing deadline in March.
 Instructions and forms can be found here including contact information for questions.

 Sugar Salem High School Speaks with President Carter

 Students from Sugar Salem High School celebrated the anniversary of the the landmark Alaska National Interest Lands Conservation Act (ANILCA) by joining President Carter on a live interactive videoconference on Monday, December 2, 2013.
 President Carter answered questions from Sugar Salem High School and four other schools after speaking about ANILCA, a conservation land act doubling the size of the National Park System in 1980.
 This videoconference event was part of the Presidential Primary Sources Project, a collaborative program sponsored by the U.S. Presidential Libraries and Museums, the National Park Service, the Internet2 Initiative, and other stakeholders.